Viktirr/AHK-MRB/README.md

 Download: https://www.autohotkey.com/
 - FFmpeg Binaries (essential or full)
 Download: https://www.gyan.dev/ffmpeg/builds/
-- The Script Itself
+- The Script Itself (AHK-MRB.ahk)
 Download: https://github.com/Viktirr/AHK-MRB/releases

 ### Installation process
 #### The script
 It doesn't matter where the script or any of its dependencies are (for now).
-If you'd like the script to start up while booting into Windows, then head over to...
+If you'd like the script to start as soon as Windows is done booting, head over to...
 ```
 %AppData%\Microsoft\Windows\Start Menu\Programs\
 ```
-and paste the script (AHK-MRB.ahk) there.
+...and paste the script (AHK-MRB.ahk) there.
 #### FFmpeg
-There is also no restriction for FFmpeg's file location, just as long as it doesn't require administrator rights to run, any place should be fine.
+There is no restriction for FFmpeg's location either, just as long as it doesn't require administrator rights to run, any place should be fine.
 My recommendation is to create a folder named ffmpeg inside Documents and paste ffmpeg.exe there
 1. Open the downloaded .7z file that contains FFmpeg
 2. Head over to the bin folder inside the .7z file